gvwilson/thirdbit/src/fiction/darker-web/index.md

 <section markdown="1">

 It is January 2025.
-The man taking the oath of office for the second time only looks human if you don't look too closely.
+The man taking the oath of office only looks human if you don't look too closely.
 His flesh seems…loose,
 and his much younger wife clearly has to stop herself from flinching each time he touches her.
-Nila Jayaramath wonders what bargains the man has made, then closes the tab.
+Nila Jayaramath wonders what might be wearing the man, then closes the tab.

 Someone knocks on her door.
-She stands somewhat stiffly to open it.
+She stands rather stiffly to open it.
 She has been expecting some sort of visitor for a while.

-The young man standing there is wearing a conservative blue suit and a pin-striped tie.
+The young man is wearing a conservative blue suit and a pin-striped tie.
 Nila does not invite him in.
-As the silence stretches uncomfortably, he clears his throat.
+After a moment of uncomfortable silence, he clears his throat.
 "Ma'am, my name is Levitt.
 We spoke on the phone.